silkiebear/sbcheatmenu/README.md

 Unsubbing and resubbing may help.
 If all else fails, do the steps below.

-ALTERNATE INSTALL:
+--- ALTERNATE INSTALL:

 Subscribe

-- Direct Download from here -
+- Direct Download from Github -

-Extract "sbcheatmenu.zip" to:
+Extract "sbcheatmenu_main.zip" to:
 - "Steam\steamapps\workshop\content\1158310\2216746850"
 or
 - "[CK3 Install Folder]\game\" and overwrite all files when prompted.

-Press that LIKE BUTTON, COMMENT, FAVORITE, RATE 5 STARS, AND SUBSCRIBE, if you want to motivate me past the hassle of making my private mods public.
+Editing this mod took 4 hours, will continue to update with own options or whenever DP updates.

-Edit took 4 hours, will continue to update with own options or whenever DP updates.
+> Press that LIKE BUTTON, COMMENT, FAVORITE, RATE 5 STARS, AND SUBSCRIBE if you want to motivate me with the hassle of making my private mods public.